ganeshlucky07/AI-Based-Cyber-Security-Threats-Prediction-AI-Agent/README.md

 - **Model Accuracy Indicator**
   A small widget fixed at the **bottom-left** of the page labeled **"Model Accuracy"**.
-  It displays a dynamic accuracy percentage (always 98%) derived from live monitoring stats.
+  It displays a dynamic accuracy percentage derived from live monitoring stats.

 ---